On Lawson's area-minimizing hypercones: Preliminaries

 \section{Preliminaries}

 Suppose a {connected} compact Lie group $G$ has an orthogonal representation on $X$ of cohomogeneity 2 and $M_0$ is the principal orbit of greatest volume in $S^n$.
-Then a celebrated classification due to \cite{WHL} and \cite{TT} is the following.
-We refer readers to the original papers for details of representations.
+Then a celebrated classification due to \cite{WHL} and \cite{TT} is the following {table,} based on which much interesting research has been done, for example, recent papers \cite{TXY} and \cite{MO}.
+Here we only list the needed information and refer readers to their original papers for details.